 There’s been a lot of discussion recently about resilient buildings and resilient communities, including what it means to be resilient, why it’s important, whether it’s possible within budget constraints, and how it can be achieved.
-The 100 Resilient Cities Rockefeller Foundation initiative defines “urban resilience” as “the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt, and grow no matter what kinds of chronic stresses and acute shocks they experience.”
+The 100 Resilient Cities Rockefeller Foundation initiativedefines “urban resilience” as “the capacity of individuals, communities, institutions, businesses and systems within a city to survive, adapt and grow no matter what kinds of chronic stresses and acute shocks they experience.”

-The discussions have noted that communities are made up of several components that are necessary to consider when developing a plan for resilience — such as buildings, infrastructure, water, power and communication.
-Even though community resilience is multi-faceted, the resiliency of buildings is a crucial component because research shows that Americans spend 90% of their day inside buildings.
+The discussions have noted that communities are made up of several components — such as buildings, infrastructure, water, power and communication — that all need to be considered when developing a plan for resilience.
+Even though community resilience is multifaceted, the resiliency of buildings is a crucial component because research shows that Americans spend 90% of their day inside buildings.

 Is life safety all that we need for community resilience, though?
 Even with the best safety outcomes, earthquakes can still bring communities to their knees by the closure and required demolition of huge numbers of buildings.
-In Christchurch, New Zealand, a city of 370,000 in 2011, at least 627 commercial buildings required demolition, in addition to the partial demolition of many others.
-It is taking years to recover, leaving many people without homes or businesses.
+In Christchurch, New Zealand, a city of 370,000 in 2011, at least 627 commercial buildings required total demolition, in addition to the partial demolition of many others.
+It’s taking years to recover, leaving many people without homes or businesses.

-In support of resilient design of new buildings, there are new analysis methods, such as FEMA P-58, and supporting software such as the SP3 software.
-In addition, some communities have implemented a back-to-business program where building owners engage engineers before a natural disaster strikes, so that they’re familiar with the building and are deputized after the event to red-, yellow- or green-tag a building, thus reducing the time for that building to become operational once again and decreasing community recovery time.
+To support resilient design in new buildings, there are new analysis methods, such as FEMA P-58, and supporting software such as the SP3 software.
+In addition, some communities have implemented a back-to-business program where building owners engage engineers in preparation for natural disaster, to ensure that they’re familiar with the building and are deputized after the event to red-, yellow- or green-tag a building, thus reducing the time for that building to become operational once again and decreasing overall community recovery time.